Harrison-Miller/Sigdex/docs/BSData.md

 Special consideration must be paid to things like forced general and units that must be taken.
 Sometimes unique units may take enhancements in AoR, which breaks the regular rules.

+### Restrict General

+Some units will be marked restrict general.
+Meaning they can no be taken as the general.
+This is the reverse of the restriction we want.
+We want the validation to say you must include "this unit as your general".
+Not you can't have any of these units as general, So if we find restrict general we should gather them all and save it to the army for validation.

+There is also sometimes a constraint (but not always), that is more accurate for detecting this.